Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 ## Build resources through a fluent interface

-A fluent interface is a specific form of the builder pattern that creates objects through a method chain that enforces correct configuration of a resource.
-For example, to create a new storage account
+A fluent interface is a pattern that creates objects using a method chain that correctly configures the object's attributes.
+For example, to create a new Azure Storage account

 ```java
 StorageAccount storage = azure.storageAccounts().define(storageAccountName)